-Adrian Cronauer, Vietnam DJ And Inspiration For ‘Good Morning Vietnam’ Dies At 79
+Adrian Cronauer, Vietnam DJ And Inspiration For ‘Good Morning Vietnam,’ Dies At 79

+“Goooooooood morning, Vietnam!
+Hey, this is not a test!
+This is rock and roll!
+Time to rock it from the Delta to the D.M.Z.!”

-Cronauer began his broadcast career at the age of 12 in Pittsburgh, Pennsylvania, on a one-hour children’s program, and later in College at WTPS.
+Cronauer began his broadcast career at the age of 12, on a one-hour children’s program in Pittsburgh, Pennsylvania, and later was known to broadcast from college at WTPS.
 Eventually, Cronauer found himself in the Air Force, broadcasting from Saigon.
-He was an Airman First Class when he was in Saigon, although he was a Sargent at the time he separated from service.
-Cronauer was known for playing music his program director didn’t approve of and his penchant for being controversial.
+He was an Airman First Class when he was in Saigon, although he made Sergeant by the time he separated from service.

+Cronauer was known for playing music his program director didn’t approve of, and had a penchant for being controversial.
 Cronauer complained that he constantly fought censorship while he was in Saigon.

 “They’re young guys in this horrendous heat, slogging through rice paddies with mosquitoes the size of Mack trucks, picking leeches off themselves, shooting and fighting and killing and being killed.
 Do I want to do that?
 I said, ‘Yeah, I do, because if there’s a certain amount of irony there, and if they pick up on that, they’ll know what I’m really saying.’ “

-Cronauer wasn’t really much of a wild man like the movie makes him out to be.
-Actually Cronauer was a conservative person, and in his later life he worked for Republican party causes.
-He didn’t like the way Williams depicted him at first, but then reminded himself it wasn’t a literal biography and rolled with it.
+Cronauer wasn’t really much of a wild man, although the movie makes him out to be.
+Cronauer considered himself a conservative person, and in his later life he worked for Republican party causes.
+He didn’t like the way Williams depicted him at first, but said he reminded himself it wasn’t a literal biography, and rolled with it.
 Cronauer stated on many occasions that the way Williams portrayed him wasn’t accurate, but it was entertaining.

-“If I did half the things he did in that movie, I’d still be in Leavenworth (the federal prison) and not England,”.
+“If I did half the things he did in that movie, I’d still be in Leavenworth (the federal prison) and not England.”

 Adrian Cronauer, the former US airman whose radio show provided the inspiration for Robin Williams' character in "Good Morning, Vietnam" has died, his family says https://t.co/gsEvANnrvQ pic.twitter.com/98cFebI7JE